R-MR-Adao/ADAS_SimWorld/README.md

 The main goal of ADAS SimWorld is to offer a simulation platform for detection processing algorithm prototyping.
 This implementation is mainly focused in the synthetic generation of data that can be used to test new algorithms, or for didatic purposes, so that new-lerners can get acquianted with tracking algorithms.

-Hence, this base implementation offers two simple codes for processing the sensor-wise object detections and transform them from the sensor-specific coordinate systens to the combined 360$^o$ environment around the ego vehicle, which are described below:
+Hence, this base implementation offers two simple codes for processing the sensor-wise object detections and transform them from the sensor-specific coordinate systens to the combined 360 $^o$ environment around the ego vehicle, which are described below:
  1. Performing only the necessary coordinate transformations
  2. Performing a two-cycle object tracking to classify objects into _staning_, _moving_, or _oncoming_ objects, based on their kinematic properties.